How to install and configure SAP HANA (Large Instances) on Azure

 After you receive the HANA Large Instance unit from Microsoft, validate the following settings and adjust as necessary.

-The first step after you receive the HANA Large Instance and establish access and connectivity to the instances, is to register the OS of the instance with your OS provider.
+The second step after you receive the HANA Large Instance and establish access and connectivity to the instances, is to register the OS of the instance with your OS provider.
 This step includes registering your SUSE Linux OS in an instance of SUSE SMT that's deployed in a VM in Azure.

 The HANA Large Instance unit can connect to this SMT instance.
 (For more information, see How to set up SMT server for SUSE Linux).
 Alternatively, your Red Hat OS needs to be registered with the Red Hat Subscription Manager that you need to connect to.
 For more information, see the remarks in What is SAP HANA on Azure (Large Instances)?.

-The second step is to check for new patches and fixes of the specific OS release/version.
+The third step is to check for new patches and fixes of the specific OS release/version.
 Verify that the patch level of the HANA Large Instance is in the latest state.
 There might be cases where the latest patches aren't included.
 After taking over a HANA Large Instance unit, it's mandatory to check whether patches need to be applied.

-The third step is to check out the relevant SAP notes for installing and configuring SAP HANA on the specific OS release/version.
+The fourth step is to check out the relevant SAP notes for installing and configuring SAP HANA on the specific OS release/version.
 Due to changing recommendations or changes to SAP notes or configurations that are dependent on individual installation scenarios, Microsoft won't always be able to configure a HANA Large Instance unit perfectly.

 Therefore, it's mandatory for you as a customer to read the SAP notes related to SAP HANA for your exact Linux release.
 Also check the configurations of the OS release/version and apply the configuration settings if you haven't already.